Diegoslourenco/store-delivery/README.md

 # Delivery store RESTful API

-Application built in order to practice and apply the REST architetural concepts.
+Application built in order to practice and apply the REST architetural concepts with a simple frontend for testing pourposes.

 - frontend: Angular
 - backend: Java